-The Nine British Art is delighted to announce that our summer show St Ives, Modern British, Contemporary is on view until Friday 23rd July.
-Showcasing a selection of paintings and sculpture from the 1930s to the present day with groundbreaking British artists including Trevor Bell, Roger Hilton, Ivon Hitchens and Bernard Meadows.
+The Nine British Art summer exhibition, St Ives, Modern British, Contemporary Showcases a selection of paintings and sculpture from the 1930s to the present day with groundbreaking British artists including Trevor Bell, Roger Hilton, Ivon Hitchens and Bernard Meadows.
 They are complemented by recent works from Jonathan Clarke, Peter Joyce and Tommy Rowe that build on the incredible history of 20th century British art for which The Nine British Art has become synonymous, while forging their own place in the 21st century world.

 Our catalogue - now available on request - begins in St Ives with Trevor Bell, the vibrant abstract artist who did so much to bring the St Ives scene to wider attention.
 Ropes and Boats (1957) is an important work from his early years amid the Cornish artistic community, where he exhibited with Wilhelmina Barns-Graham, Roger Hilton, Patrick Heron and Ben Nicholson.
 A year later Heron himself described Bell as “the best non-figurative painter under 30,” and this energetic yet refined study of the coastal landscape was surely in the forefront of his mind.